Our 16 Root Beer Blind Taste Test Crowned A Surprise Winner

 Info:

 This is how Sprecher’s describes themselves: This legendary Award-Winning Root Beer has the rich, creamy flavor that only comes from using Wisconsin honey direct from the combs.
-Our brew master skillfully combines a host of flavors in our gas-fired brew kettle.
+Our brewmaster skillfully combines a host of flavors in our gas-fired brew kettle.
 Then ages it just long enough to achieve peak flavor, super creamy mouthfeel and a frothy head.

-Sounds super hispter and organic and rootsy, right?
+Sounds super hipster and organic and rootsy, right?
 Now here’s the label on the bottle:

 That seems like a pretty big departure.
 Glucose syrup is before the honey, so we can assume that literal sugar water is much more in evidence than the honey that is so hyped up.
 (Also, is WI a honey haven?
 If so, I’ve never heard that.
 I think honey is one of those food products where you shout out its origins, regardless of where it comes from — Oregon honey!
 California honey!
 New York honey!
 They all sound about the same.)